akuity/awesome-argo/README.md

 * [Argo CD Vault Plugin](https://github.com/argoproj-labs/argocd-vault-plugin) is an Argo CD plugin to retrieve secrets from Secret Management tools and inject them into Kubernetes resources.
 * [Argo CloudOps](https://github.com/argoproj-labs/argo-cloudops) is a service for running infrastructure as code software tools including CDK, Terraform and Cloud Formation via GitOps.
 * [Argo Dataflow](https://github.com/argoproj-labs/argo-dataflow) is a Kubernetes-native platform for executing large parallel data-processing pipelines.
-* [Argo Helm](https://github.com/argoproj/argo-helm) is a collection of community maintained Helm charts for Argo projects.
+* [Argo Helm](https://github.com/argoproj/argo-helm) is a collection of community-maintained Helm charts for Argo projects.
 * [Argo Rollout Extension](https://github.com/argoproj-labs/rollout-extension) contains the Argo Rollout dashboard that can be added into the Argo CD Web UI.
 * [Argo Workflows Catalog](https://github.com/argoproj-labs/argo-workflows-catalog) contains free reusable templates for Argo Workflows.
-* [GitOps Engine](https://github.com/argoproj/gitops-engine) contains various GitOps operators that address different use-cases and provide different user experiences but all have similar set of core features.
+* [GitOps Engine](https://github.com/argoproj/gitops-engine) contains various GitOps operators that address different use-cases and provide different user experiences but all have a similar set of core features.
 * [Hera](https://github.com/argoproj-labs/hera-workflows) is an Argo Workflows Python SDK that aims to make workflow construction and submission easy and accessible to everyone.
 * [Notifications Engine](https://github.com/argoproj/notifications-engine) is a configuration-driven Golang library that provides notifications for cloud-native applications.